 Shadow Defender is just like Toolwiz Time Freeze.
 When you install and initialize the software, you will be prompted to virtualize your system drive and any other drives of your choice.
 Once the system has been virtualized, any changes made to it are discarded when you reboot the system the next time.

-What all the above apps do is generally known as Light Virtualization.
+What all the above sandbox apps do is generally known as light virtualization.
 That is, the apps you are testing are still running on the host operating system, albeit in a limited way.
 If you want full virtualization, there is no better way than to create a virtual machine of the operating system of your choice in either Virtual Box or VMware.
-The good thing is the programs installed on virtual machines are completely isolated from the host operating system, and there are no limitations that come with generic sandbox software.
+(Here’s our comparison of the two.)